-- 50% Lab Spreadsheets - 20% Homework - 15% Test on spreadsheet, errors and measurements - 15% Test on the oscilloscope and electrical circuits one letter grade in your final grade, so be sure to come every week.
+- 50% Lab Spreadsheets - 20% Homework - 15% Test on spreadsheet, errors and measurements - 15% Test on the oscilloscope and electrical circuits

+General comments on assignments: Finishing all the labs and homework sets is very important.
+Missing a lab will generally cost you one letter grade in your final grade, so be sure to come every week.
 Missing even one homework set will hurt your grade too, so do the best you can.
-Do the homework early, so that you have time to ask questions if something gives you trouble!
+Do the homework early, so that you have time to ask questions if something gives you trouble.
 Also, if you can't completely finish a homework set, turn in what you do have before the deadline.
 No credit will be given for late homework unless you have a valid excuse (illness, a religious observance, or some other compelling reason.)
 When you are working on the homework sets, feel free to discuss among yourselves to try to figure out what is going on.
 However, do not use these discussions as an excuse to copy someone else's solution to the homework, or let someone else copy your solution.
 That is cheating and is strictly forbidden.
 It is also self-defeating since another part of your grade will come from tests.
-The right way to discuss the homework is to first work through a problem on your own and try to arrive at a definite answer, even if you aren't sure it is correct.
+The right way to discuss the homework is to first work through the problem on your own.
+Then try to arrive at a definite answer, even if you aren't sure it is correct.
 With this preparation you can then discuss intelligently with your colleagues and see if you have missed something essential.
-Of course, you can always ask one of your instructors - that's what we get paid for!
+Of course, you can always ask one of your instructors.